awsanadelabdulbariahmedsultan-art/Yemen-Offshore-FastTrack-MasterPlan/README.md

 # 🇾🇪 Yemen Offshore Fast-Track Master Plan (Socotra & Shabwa Hubs)

 ## 📌 Executive Overview
-This repository contains the **Integrated Strategic Master Plan for the Development of Yemen's Offshore Blocks** (Socotra Basin Zone: Blocks 92-97 & extending oceanic areas) and **Onshore Production Hubs** (Shabwa/Balhaf).
+This repository contains the **Integrated Strategic Master Plan for the Development of Yemen's Offshore Blocks** (Socotra Basin Zone: Blocks 92 To 97 & extending oceanic areas) and **Onshore Production Hubs** (Shabwa/Balhaf).

 Spanning an international UNCLOS-recognized maritime economic zone of **250,000 to 300,000 square kilometers**, this macro-economic blueprint orchestrates a high-efficiency, Fast-Track Consortium of global energy titans, sovereign funds, and logistics giants to unlock and scale Yemen's massive hydrocarbon and maritime potential within a compressed **3 to 5-year production timeline**.